 Naturally Occurring Fluoride in Julia Creek’s drinking water supply

 McKinlay Shire Council advises that Julia Creek’s drinking water supply contain about 3 milligrams per litre of naturally occurring fluoride.
 This is considerably higher than the recommended limit in the Australian Drinking Water Guidelines where they recommend an upper limit of 1.5 milligrams per litre (or parts per million) of fluoride in drinking water.
-Please see this fluoride fact sheet (PDF) for information relating to the background and management of fluoride in your drinking water.
+This fluoride fact sheet has information relating to the background and management of fluoride in your drinking water.

 Drinking Water Quality Management Plan Regular Audit Report dated January 2018

 McKinlay Shire Council have recently completed an audit of it’s Drinking Water Quality Management Plan (DWQMP).
 A copy of the audit report can be viewed at the Council Reception Office during business hours or alternately a copy of the audit report can be purchased.

 Council owns and operates three articulated water systems at Julia Creek, Kynuna and McKinlay.
 All water is sourced from the Great Artesian Basin and complies with Australian drinking water guidelines.

 Julia Creek is the only town in the shire with an articulated sewerage system.
 Other towns in the shire use septic systems.

 Water Supply (Safety and Reliability) Act 2008

 The following is circulated as part of Council’s general interest in distributing information about Councils Water and Sewerage documents to ensure Council comply with Section 575A of the Water Supply (Safety and Reliability) Act 2008..